“It’s alright, Praem, I’ve … I’ve got you. It’s going to be alright, you’ll be alright.”

 I did, however, not drop Praem’s bottle.
 Panting, dizzy, apparently with nothing broken, I couldn’t get any words out.
 Luckily I’d had my head at the right angle when we’d landed, or whiplash would have broken my spine.

 Zheng straightened up.
 I heard several distinct cracking, crunching sounds from her legs.
 She’d stopped laughing, but wore a triumphant grin.
-Her feet had made a sort of dent in the ground, embedded into the compacted dirty by several inches.
+Her feet had made a sort of dent in the ground, embedded into the compacted dirt by several inches.

 She’d absorbed the impact.